 1951 Dolores Gray and Bert Lahr lead a cast of 75 in the revue Two on the Aisle, opening on Broadway at the Mark Hellinger Theatre for a run of 276 performances.
 Abe Burrows directs the show with sketches and lyrics by Betty Comden and Adolph Green, and music by Jule Styne.
-In his review for the New York Times, critic Brooks Atkinson calls Two on the Aisle "genuine entertainment, full of brains, talent, wit, humor and splendor."
+In his review for The New York Times, critic Brooks Atkinson calls Two on the Aisle "genuine entertainment, full of brains, talent, wit, humor and splendor."

-1966 David Wayne, Constance Towers, and Barbara Cook are on-board the Cotton Blossom in a revival of the Oscar Hammerstein II-Jerome Kern musical, Show Boat, at the Music Theatre of Lincoln Center.
+1966 David Wayne, Constance Towers, and Barbara Cook are on-board the Cotton Blossom in a revival of the Oscar Hammerstein II-Jerome Kern musical, Show Boat, at the Music Theater of Lincoln Center.
 Lawrence Kasha directs and Ron Field choreographs the production, which runs 63 performances.

 1999 Pretty in...
 Blues.
 Film star Andrew McCarthy takes over the role of Clifford in Warren Leight's 1999 Tony Award-winning jazz drama, Side Man.
-McCarthy, known for roles in movies such as Pretty in Pink, Mannequin, St. Elmo's Fire, and Weekend at Bernie's replaces Scott Wolf (from TV's Party of Five).
+McCarthy, known for roles in movies such as Pretty in Pink, Mannequin, St. Elmo's Fire, and Weekend at Bernie's, replaces Scott Wolf (from TV's Party of Five).

 2002 Billy Joel's musical Movin' Out opens its tryout at the Shubert Theatre in Chicago.
 Mixed reviews prompt director/choreographer Twyla Tharp to overhaul the production, bringing it to Broadway three months later to acclaim, and to Tony Awards for both the primary creators.